ChaoxJz/FightingICE/DareFightingICE/SampleAI/Blind-T/README.md

 # Deep Reinforcement Learning Blind-T

-This page contains the source code and model of our deep reinforcement learning blind AI (Blind AI), the details of which are given in this [paper](https://arxiv.org/abs/2205.07444).
+This is a ai use BlindAI's architecture , but the part of getting audio features which use deeplearning network with Transformer encoder.(BlindAI use 1D-CNN/FFT/Mel-spectrogram to build the encoder.)

+<font color="red">For the information on the competition from 2022, please see [this page](https://github.com/ChaoxJz/FightingICE/tree/master/DareFightingICE/SampleAI/Blind-T/paper).</font>

 ## Installation:
 - Install miniconda for python 3.8: https://docs.conda.io/en/latest/miniconda.html.
-- Clone the repo: `git clone https://github.com/TeamFightingICE/FightingICE`.
+- Clone the repo: `git clone https://github.com/ChaoxJz/FightingICE
 - Create and activate conda env:

     ```
-    cd DareFightingICE/DareFightingICE/SampleAI/BlindAI
+    cd DareFightingICE/DareFightingICE/SampleAI/Blind-T
     conda env create -f environment.yml
     conda activate ice
     ```

 - Merge all the java files under ```non_delay``` with the source code of DareFightingICE under ```src/aiinterface```.
 - Boot DareFightingICE with the option "--py4j --limithp 400 400".
-- Run the ```train.py``` file to train. e.g ```python torch_train.py --p2 MctsAi65 --encoder fft --id rnn_1_frame_256_mctsai65 --n_frame 1 --recurrent``` or
+- Run the ```train.py``` file to train. e.g ```python torch_train.py --p2 MctsAi65 --encoder trans --id rnn_1_frame_256_mctsai65 --n_frame 1 --recurrent``` or
 - Run the ```trained_ai/PvJ.py``` to test the Blind AI.

 ## File Description